-No one has favorited this theater yet
+1 person favorited this theater

 It opened on 23rd November 1936 with Shirley Temple in “Captain January” & Joseph Schmidt in “A Star Fell From Heaven”.
-Designed by ABC’s in-house architect W.R.
-Glen, seating was provided for 1,224 in the stalls and 734 in the circle.
+Designed by ABC’s in-house architect William R. Glen, seating was provided for 1,224 in the stalls and 734 in the circle.
 The proscenium was 42 feet wide.
-The Savoy Cinema was equipped with a Compton 3Manual/6Ranks organ which was opened by organist Reginal Porter Brown from the Regal Torquay (the resident organist was Harold Stringer).
+The Savoy Luxury Super Cinema was equipped with a Compton ‘Super’ 3Manual/6Ranks organ which was opened by organist Reginal Porter Brown from the Regal Torquay (the resident organist was Harold Stringer).
 A pub named The London Inn was part of the building.

-In November 1960, it was re-named ABC.
 By 1972, the ABC chain was being operated by EMI, and the ABC was closed on 30th September 1972, for conversion into a triple.
 The Compton organ was removed from the building.
 The circle was extended forward to the proscenium and rear stage wall, creating a 528-seat auditorium.
 A second auditorium seating 170 was created on the former upper stage area.
 The original stalls area and stage was converted into a Star Bingo Club, operated by the Star Cinemas chain.
 On 25th January 1973 screen 2 opened with Marlon Brando in “The Godfather”.
 For a while, The London Inn pub had its own street entrance next to the main cinema entrance.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.